Alice Kyteler: Significance

-In the late thirteenth and fourteenth century, heresy was considered as evidence of the struggle with the devil, with the "dangers" of witchcraft voiced by the papacy in Avignon.
+In the late thirteenth and fourteenth centuries, heresy was considered as evidence of the struggle with the devil, with the "dangers" of witchcraft voiced by the papacy in Avignon.

 Pope John XXII listed witchcraft as heresy in his bull Super illius specula.
 Kyteler's was one of the first European witchcraft trials and followed closely on the election of this pope (1316–1334).

 Kyteler's case appears to involve the first recorded claim of a witch lying with her incubus.
 Annales Hiberniae state that:

 Ricardus Ledered, episcopus Ossoriensis, citavit Aliciam Ketil, ut se purgaret de heretica pravitate; quae magiae convicta est, nam certo comprobatum est, quendam demonem incubum (nomine Robin Artisson) concubuisse cum ea ... – that is, that Kyteler had intercourse with a demon named as "Robin Artisson".
 This case was also the first to treat the accused parties as an organized group or coven as opposed to individuals.
 Additionally, it was the first case of convicted heresy resulting in the death sentence in Ireland.

 Considering how Kyteler and her followers were the first people to be condemned for witchcraft in Ireland, this case set the precedent for how all following witchcraft and heresy cases would be executed.